An epic Northern France road trip Normandy, Brittany, Hauts de France itinerary

 The Hauts-de-France region is located in the most northern region of France to the north of Paris.
 This area is also the closest to England and much of it is along the border of Belgium.

-There is much to see in the northern area of France from Amiens along the white sand beaches and chalk cliffs similar to Dover all along what is called the Opal Coast.
+There is much to see in the northern area of France from Amiens along the white sand beaches and chalk cliffs similar to Dover all along what is called the Opal Coast of France.
 The Bay of Somme is a birdwatcher’s paradise, this area (if you remember your history) was the side of some brutal WWI battles and is home to several major monuments and military cemeteries.

 Amiens, France - May 30 2020: The Cathedral Basilica of Our Lady of Amiens (French: Basilique Cathédrale Notre-Dame d'Amiens), or simply Amiens Cathedral, is a Roman Catholic church.